Reem-Elkhouly/clang-custom-loop-pragma-NVM/README.md

 }
 ```

-Some work ha to be done in
+Some work has to be done in
 [/lib/Sema/SemaStmtAttr.cpp](https://github.com/Reem-Elkhouly/clang-custom-loop-pragma-NVM/blob/4f6791a62711dac1048007110c7fb1bac26b7700/lib/Sema/SemaStmtAttr.cpp#L1)
 to extend the existing pragma clang loop to accomodate the custom pragma representation.
 Because the new pragma contains two arguments instead of one as the existing loop pragmas, we need to tell the parser to look for an [additional token](https://github.com/Reem-Elkhouly/clang-custom-loop-pragma-NVM/blob/4f6791a62711dac1048007110c7fb1bac26b7700/lib/Sema/SemaStmtAttr.cpp#L85).
 ```